arduino/docs-content/content/hardware/03.nano/boards/nano-matter/features.md

 Using Nano's small form factor, Arduino makes it simpler for Makers to use Silicon Lab's technology, making working with Matter-compatible devices more straightforward than ever.
 With the Nano Matter:

-- Makers can create devices that connect and communicate with other devices that use Matter.
+- Create, connect, and communicate with Matter-compatible devices with a user-friendly coding interface.
-- Makers can update their existing Nano projects to become smart home devices.
+- Upgrade Arduino Nano projects to smart home applications using multiple connectivity options like 802.15.4 Thread® and Bluetooth® Low Energy in a compact form factor.
-- Makers can also try out different communication standards like Zigbee® and OpenThread®.
+- Experiment with multiple communication protocols, including Zigbee® and OpenThread®, making it an ideal prototyping tool for scalable professional applications.
+- Protect your projects against digital threats thanks to enhanced security with the embedded Secure Vault® technology.
+- Benefit from always-on data processing capabilities thanks to low power consumption, ensuring your projects are efficient and responsive.
+- Start debugging easily using the debugging over the USB feature, simplifying the troubleshooting process for a smoother development experience.

 </FeatureDescription>